 How popular is the baby name Kimberly in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Kimberly and check out all the blog posts that mention the name Kimberly.
+Plus, check out all the blog posts that mention the name Kimberly.

 The graph will take a few seconds to load, thanks for your patience.
 (Don't worry, it shouldn't take nine months.)
 If it's taking too long, try reloading the page.

 A baby girl born in Baltimore on September 5, 1995 — just after Baltimore Orioles baseball player Calvin “Cal” Ripken tied the 2,130 consecutive-game record set by Lou Gehrig in 1939 — was named Cali, in honor of Cal.

 (Cali’s mother, Kimberly Drouillard, mentioned that the name was her husband idea, and that the baby was originally going to be named Alexia.)

 And Cali wasn’t the only baby named with Cal Ripken in mind around that time.
 Usage of the name Cal spiked in the mid-1990s…

 1999: 69 baby boys named Cal